behesse/aiosendspin-sounddevice/README.md

 # aiosendspin-sounddevice

 > **⚠️ Work in Progress**
-> This library is currently under active development and not yet available on PyPI.
+> This library is currently under active development.
 API might change heavily.
-It's also not versioned yet.

 Python library for programmatic audio playback from Sendspin servers.
 Provides a clean API for connecting to Sendspin servers, receiving synchronized audio streams, and playing them through local audio devices with precise time synchronization, buffering, and drift correction.